 Clothing storage

-You’ll need either a dresser, closet, or both for your baby’s clothes.
+You’ll need either a dresser, closet, or both for baby’s clothes.
 If space is limited, you can always choose a changing table that doubles as a dresser.
-Consider organizing your baby clothes in bins by size to keep track of your baby’s wardrobe.
+Consider organizing your baby’s clothes in bins by size to keep track of your baby’s wardrobe.

 What’s nice to have in a nursery

-Once you have the nursery essentials, of course there are baby items you’d like to have in the nursery.
+Once you have the nursery essentials, of course, there are baby items you’d like to have in the nursery.
 These items you can purchase yourself or put on your baby shower registry.
+These are not must-need items.

 Humidifier

-You may not need this, and plenty of babies do fine without one.
 If you live in a dryer climate, or if your baby struggles with congestion, you may find a humidifier helpful addition to the nursery.
+This is a great shower gift idea since when baby’s get sick, the doctor usually recommends using one.

-Of course, these are essential months down the line, but for now, you don’t need to worry about any latches or doorknob covers because baby isn’t mobile.
-If you are struggling to think of things to add to your baby registry, babyproofing items are ideal since they’re must-haves you’ll need within baby’s first year.
+Of course, these are essential months down the line, but for now, you don’t need to worry about any latches or doorknob covers because the baby isn’t mobile.
+If you are struggling to think of things to add to your baby registry, baby-proofing items are ideal since they’re must-haves you’ll need within the baby’s first year and they can be pricey.

 Extra diapers

 Register for some size one, two, and three diapers to get a head start.
 They’ll definitely get used, and you never know how big your baby will be when they’re born.
-Diapers are a nursery essential you always seem to run out of at the most inopportune times.
+Diapers are a nursery essential you always seem to run out of at the most inopportune times and are expensive.

 Blackout curtains